elastisys/ck8s-cluster/WIP-CHANGELOG.md

 ### Breaking changes
 - Terraform now uses new a required config file for configuring the remote backend.
+- Terraform for safespring and citycloud have been restructured with new modules.

 ### Release notes
 - To migrate your CK8S config to use the new backend config file run `./migration/v0.2.x-v0.3.0/migrate-tf-config.bash`
+- No migration script is available for the terraform changes to safespring and citycloud.
+Manual migration might be possible.

 ### Added